sashapustota/topic-modelling-with-BERT/README.md

 ```
 <!-- REPRODUCIBILITY -->
 ## Results
-The following results were obtained using the provided sample data and using the default arguments for the ```main.py``` script.
+The following results were obtained using the headline dataset and using the default arguments for the ```main.py``` script.

+Topics generated:
 ```
     Topic  Count                                  Name                   CustomName 0      -1   7973                -1_us_govt_iraq_police             us - govt - iraq